 The financial responsibility of the employer for the injury or death of an employee in the workplace was first established in Germany in 1884.
 Great Britain followed, in 1897, with legislation requiring employers to compensate employees or their survivors for an injury or death regardless of who was at fault.
 By the beginning of the twentieth century, all European countries had workers' compensation laws.

 The German law provided a model of workers' compensation that was ultimately emulated by most European countries.
 The German system called for highly centralized administration of workers' compensation claims and disbursements.
 It provided for accident prevention, medical treatment, and rehabilitation.
 Its coverage was broad and compulsory by all employers.
 The law mandated that the insurance be proffered to employers by nonprofit mutual employers' insurance funds.
 The German system was closely linked to the rest of the nation's social insurance system.

 The British law embodied a substantively different approach.
 Participation by employers was elective, administration was left to the judicial system, and insurance was offered to employers through private firms.
 The British system was not linked to the nation's social insurance system, and it did not provide for accident prevention, medical treatment, or rehabilitation.
 The British system was troubled from the outset by disputes over which jobs and what industries were to be covered, resulting in the very litigation that the law had been intended to replace.

 There is a high degree of similarity between the basic criteria of the current workers' compensation systems in all European countries.
-Some European social security systems provide universal coverage for disability, ...
+Some European social security systems provide universal coverage ...